kasparsd/limit-login-attempts/readme.txt

 * Limit the number of retry attempts when logging in (for each IP).
 Fully customizable
 * Optional logging and email notification
-* (WordPress 2.7+) Handles attempts to log in using auth cookies
+* Handles attempts to log in using auth cookies
-* Helps protect user login names from discovery
+* Help protect user login names from discovery
-* Informs user about remaining retries or lockout time on login page
+* Show remaining retries or lockout time on login page
-* (Wordpress 2.6.5+) Optional restrictions on password reset attempts for privileged users
+* Optional restrictions of password resets for privileged users
-* Optional rate limit on new user registration
+* Optional rate limit of new user registration
 * Allows modification of privileged users Author URL name ("nicename")
 * Handles server behind reverse proxy

-Translations: Bulgarian, Brazilian Portuguese, Catalan, Chinese (Traditional), Czech, Dutch, French, Finnish, German, Hungarian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish
+Translations: Bulgarian, Brazilian Portuguese, Catalan, Chinese (Traditional), Czech, Dutch, French, Finnish, German, Hungarian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish.
+(Most translations not yet updated to plugin version 2.)
-Translations: Bulgarian, Catalan*, Czech*, German*, Norwegian*, Persian*, Romanian*, Russian*, Spanish, Swedish, Turkish* (* = translation not yet updated to plugin version 2)

 Plugin uses standard actions and filters only.